Research Assistant or Associate Professor (2 Positions)

 The Departments of Civil and Environmental Engineering and Mechanical and Materials Engineering seek to hire two research assistant or research associate professors, who will be closely affiliated with the Midwest Roadside Safety Facility (MwRSF), https://mwrsf.unl.edu/, a College of Engineering research entity.
-Successful applicants will have requisite experience in MwRSF's core research areas to handle future proposals and projects from the U.S. DOT (FHWA), U.S. DOD (Air Force, Army Corps of Engineers, UARC/NSRI/USTRATCOMM, etc.), State Departments of Transportation, private industry, etc.
+These are non-tenure track, 12-month appointments.
+Successful applicants will have the requisite experience in MwRSF's core research areas to handle future proposals and projects from the U.S. DOT (FHWA), U.S. DOD (Air Force, Army Corps of Engineers, UARC/NSRI/USTRATCOMM, etc.), State Departments of Transportation, private industry, etc.

 Minimum Required Qualifications:

-Successful candidates should have professional registration/licensure within their field of engineering expertise.
+Professional registration/licensure within your field of engineering expertise.
 Successful candidates without professional licensure will be expected to obtain licensure within two years of hire.

 With over 25,000 students, the University of Nebraska-Lincoln is a diverse educational insitution with international stature.
 The intellectual center for the state of Nebraska and beyond, we are a land-grant, top tier national research-extensive insitution.
 Part of the Big Ten conference, Big Ten Academic Alliance, our mission includes growing relationships and resources that enable the University of Nebraska to change lives.